apify/apify-docs/sources/academy/webscraping/scraping_basics_python/09_getting_links.md

     export_json(file, data)
 ```

 The program is much easier to read now.
-With the `parse_product()` function handy, we could also replace the convoluted loop with a [list comprehension](https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions).
+With the `parse_product()` function handy, we could also replace the convoluted loop with one that only takes up four lines of code.

 :::tip Refactoring